Are you heading to the Faroe Islands and planning to visit Kalsoy? This guide details what to do in Kalsoy and how to hike to the Kallur Lighthouse!

 Getting To and From Kalsoy from Klaksvik

-Below are the ferry schedules in accordance with the season courtesy of Strandfaraskip Landsins.
+Below are the ferry schedules by the season courtesy of Strandfaraskip Landsins.

 All ferries go from Klaksvik to and from Syðradalur on the south end of Kalsoy.